okklol/lyricstranslate.py/README.md

 ### usage
 - run the script to get the lyrics translated, uses current spotify playing song
+- it will translate the song to your local language

 ### dependencies:
 - BeautifulSoup4 (pip3 install beautifulsoup4)